VARoDeK/Algorithms/Cryptography/SHA256/Readme.md

 ## How to use?

 * Just download the repo and run `make` command.
-A executable file `sha256` will be created.
+An executable file `sha256` will be created.
-* On command line, run: `./sha256 abc`, where 'abc' is your inout message.
+* On command line, run: `./sha256 abc`, where 'abc' is your input message.

+---

+## How files are working?

 * You can re-deign the way, the input is given to hashing algorithm.